ktjkc/reflextrust/paper/reflextrust-core.md

 | **Micro-Loop Reflection**     | 	Runs lightweight, internal reasoning cycles to test ethical coherence, intent match, or tone fit before responding                |

-> Each mechanism is governed by **Trust Flags** passed from the Evaluative Layer — shaping output in real time.
+> Each mechanism is governed by **Trust Signals** passed from the Evaluative Layer — shaping output in real time.
 >
 > Micro-loops are triggered only under stable or trust-elevated conditions and enhance response quality by pre-evaluating ethical and structural fitness.